Revolutionary movement for Indian independence: Central Assembly Bomb Case (1929)

 Bhagat Singh and Batukeshwar Dutt threw a bomb in the assembly house along with leaflets stating their revolutionary philosophy – 'to make the deaf hear'.
 Bhagat Singh, Sukhdev and Rajguru were hanged and several others faced the verdict of imprisonment.
 Batukeshwar Dutt outlived all his comrades and died in July 1965 in Delhi.
 All of them cremated in Ferozpur (Punjab, India).

 Baikuntha Shukla, the great nationalist was hanged for murdering Phanindrananth Ghosh who had become a government approver which led to the hanging of Bhagat Singh, Sukhdev and Rajguru.
 He was a nephew of Yogendra Shukla.
 Baikunth Shukla was also initiated into the independence struggle at a young age taking an active part in the 'Salt Satyagraha' of 1930.
 He was associated with revolutionary organisations like the Hindustan Seva Dal and the Hindustan Socialist Republican Association.
 The execution of the great Indian revolutionaries Bhagat Singh, Rajguru and Sukhdev in 1931 as a result of their trial in the 'Lahore conspiracy case' was an event that shook the entire country.
 Phanindra Nath Ghosh, hitherto a key member of the Revolutionary Party had treacherously betrayed the cause by turning an approver, giving evidence, which led to the execution.
 Baikunth was commissioned to plan the execution of Ghosh as an act of ideological vendetta which he carried out successfully on 9 November 1932.
 He was arrested and tried for the killing.
 Baikunth was convicted and hanged in Gaya Central Jail on 14 May 1934.
-He was only 28 years old.
+He was 28 years old.

 On 27 February 1931, Chandrasekar Azad died in a shootout when cornered by the police.

 It is unclear of the eventual fate of the Association, but the common understanding is that it disbanded with the death of Chandrashekar Azad and the hanging of its popular activists: Bhagat Singh, Sukhdev and Rajguru.